Nelumbo nucifera: Rhizomes

 Lotus root is a popular vegetable in Sri Lanka, where it is often cooked in coconut milk gravy.
-In India, lotus root (also known as kamala kakaṛī in Hindi) is cooked as a dry curry or Sabzî.
+In India, lotus root (also known as kamala kakaṛī in Hindi) is cooked as a dry curry or sabzî.

-Japan is one of the primary users of the rhizomes, representing about 1% of all vegetables consumed.
+Japan is one of the primary users of the rhizomes, where it represents about 1% of all vegetables consumed.
 Japan grows its own lotus but still must import 18,000 tons of lotus rhizome each year, of which China provides 15,000 tons yearly.

-Rhizomes contain high amounts of starch (31.2%) without characteristic taste or odor.
+The rhizomes of Nelumbo nucifera contain high amounts of starch (31.2%) without a characteristic taste or odor.
 The texture is comparable to a raw potato.
-The binding and disintegration properties of isolated Nelumbo starch have been compared with maize and potato starch; Nelumbo starch is shown to be superior as an adjuvant in the preparation of tablets.
+The binding and disintegration properties of the isolated starch have been compared with maize and potato starch; the starch was shown to be superior as an adjuvant in the preparation of tablets.
 When dried, N. nucifera rhizomes can also be made into flour, another popular use of this vegetable.

-Pips

-Lotus pip tea is consumed in Korea.